James Bond Faroe Islands scenery

 007 travels to the island to rescue Madeleine Swann and his daughter Mathilde from the villain Safin.
 Bond’s mission on the island is also to destroy Safin’s poison factory where he produces a biological weapon that targets individuals using lethal nanobots.

 Bond’s demise comes after he has been infected with nanobots, leaving him unable to touch Madeleine or Mathilde without killing them.
-He is killed on the verge of a new life with his daughter and loved one, Dr. Madeleine Swann.
+He ends his days on the verge of a new life with his daughter and loved one, Dr. Madeleine Swann.
 In the end, Bond has nothing to live for but something to die for – his family.

 The James Bond Tombstone